905-697-9992 Bowmanville, Ontario

 With growing interest in environmental issues, many seniors are turning to online courses to learn about sustainability and green living practices.
 This knowledge can be not only fulfilling but also highly practical as more people look to reduce their carbon footprint and live in eco-friendly ways.

-• Coursera offers sustainable living courses that cover the basics of living sustainably, including how to reduce waste, conserve water, and live a more energy-efficient life.
+• Coursera offers sustainable living courses covering the basics of living sustainably, including how to reduce waste, conserve water, and live more energy-efficiently.
 Seniors can use this knowledge to adjust their lifestyles and even reduce living costs by making eco-friendly choices.

 • Many seniors enjoy gardening, and free online gardening courses available at Alison provide insights into organic gardening, permaculture, and sustainable food production.
 These courses are perfect for those who want to grow their own food while minimizing their environmental impact.